 - Te Kura Matū | School of Physical and Chemical Sciences at UC carries out research, teaching, and scholarship in all of the traditional areas of the discipline – inorganic, organic, physical, theoretical, environmental, and analytical chemistry.
 The School is also involved with the teaching of Biochemistry and provides service courses for engineers, biologists, and foresters.

-- The Department of Chemistry is equipped with excellent facilities both in undergraduate laboratories and for research work.
-Research activities in the department include investigations into such diverse topics as chemical biology, synthesis, supramolecular chemistry, theoretical and computational chemistry, surface and electrochemistry, trace elements in the environment, nanotechnology and new materials.
+- The School is equipped with excellent facilities both in undergraduate laboratories and for research work.
+Research activities include investigations into such diverse topics as chemical biology, synthesis, supramolecular chemistry, theoretical and computational chemistry, surface and electrochemistry, trace elements in the environment, nanotechnology, and new materials.

 Year 13 chemistry is recommended preparation for first-year students, but for those who have had minimal preparation in chemistry, we offer CHEM 114 Foundations of Chemistry, an introductory Chemistry course.

 Students enrolling in CHEM 111 Chemical Principles and Processes and CHEM 112 Structure and Reactivity in Chemistry and Biochemistry must have at least 14 credits in NCEA Level 3 chemistry, or an equivalent background in other courses of study (eg, IB/Cambridge or overseas qualifications).
 Students with less than this standard should first enrol in CHEM 114 Foundations of Chemistry.